MinnIsKill/IPK-proj1/README.md

 ```
 $ make
-$ ./hsinfosvc [localport]   (where 'localport' is a sequence of numbers of your choosing, e.g. 12345)
+$ ./hsinfosvc [localport]   (where 'localport' is a sequence of 4 to 5 numbers of your choosing, e.g. 12345)
 ```
 Now you have your server up and running.
 To close it, use the keyboard shortcut 'Ctrl+C'.
 Alternatively, add '&' as a third argument to open a server in the background.